WMQU: History

 On September 26, 1988, WGRY was purchased by Gannon Broadcasting Systems, Inc., owned and operated by William S. Gannon.
-In 1990, Gannon Broadcasting was granted FCC approval to construct a new station licensed to Roscommon broadcasting at 101.1 on the FM dial.
-WGRY-FM made its debut on March 12 of that year at 6000 watts.
+In 1990, the Federal Communications Commission (FCC) granted Gannon Broadcasting approval to construct a new station licensed to Roscommon broadcasting at 101.1 on the FM dial.
+WGRY-FM made its debut on March 12 of that year at 6,000 watts.
 At that time, WGRY's frequency changed from 1590 to 1230 kHz on the AM dial.
-Both stations simulcast one another and continued to do so for many years.
+The stations simulcast and did so for many years.

 In January 2001, Gannon Broadcasting by this time had acquired its crosstown competitor, WQON-FM.
 In 1994, WQON and WGRY-FM switched call letters, and the former WQON's frequency moved from 100.1 to 100.3, which also allowed a power increase from 3,000 to 60,000 watts.
 The new station at 100.3 was then marketed as Y-100, and continued the contemporary country format from the old WGRY-FM.
 The new WQON, now at 101.1, adopted Jones Radio Network's "Soft Hits" adult contemporary format and the moniker "Decades 101", but continued its AM simulcast with WGRY until this time, when a new format for AM 1230 WGRY was launched - the Music of Your Life.

 Until January 2008, WGRY broadcast the Music of Your Life, syndicated via satellite by Jones.
 In January 2008, Jones stopped syndicating the Music of Your Life format in favor of its own satellite service called "Jones Standards," which featured a similar playlist to Music of Your Life.

 WGRY continued on broadcasting Jones Standards until the format was discontinued on September 30, 2008, due to Jones Radio Network having come under the ownership of Triton Media Group, owners of Dial Global.
 Most of the Jones Standards stations, including WGRY, were switched over to Dial Global's America's Best Music format, which focuses chiefly on MOR hits and soft oldies from the 1960s through the 1980s.

-On February 18, 2013, WGRY changed their format from adult standards to sports, with programming from CBS Sports Radio.